-A creative space for innovators, inventors and small business entrepreneurs.
+A creative office space for innovators, inventors and small business entrepreneurs.

-With construction in in final stages.
-The Geode as a nest for creative entrepreneur will achieve Marty's desire to be among an active, dynamic community of high-level creatives, innovators, thinkers, inventors and small business entrepreneurs.
+The Geode as a nest for creative entrepreneurs will achieve Marty's desire to be among an active, dynamic community of high-level creatives, innovators, thinkers, inventors, and small business entrepreneurs.

 Marty plans to open the doors to his classical, romantic sculpture gallery, as well as offering studio tours, which will finally allow the community to see what's been going on behind these walls for the past decade.